-Hosted by Phillippa Heath, Learning and Engagement Manager at The Museum of English Rural Life and co-chaired by Kerry Fletcher, FEG coordinator.
+The day will be hosted by Phillippa Heath, Learning and Engagement Manager, Museum of English Rural Life (MERL) and co-chaired by Kerry Fletcher, Folk Educators Group Coordinator.

 This event will take place at the Museum of English Rural Life, University of Reading, 6 Redlands Road, Reading RG1 5EX.